-This January, Thule did an overhaul of their line of Chariot Child Transportation systems.
+In January of 2017, Thule did an overhaul of their line of Chariot Child Transportation systems.
 The Cross joins the Lite and the Cheetah XT in the line-up (the Chinook, XT and Cougar have been discontinued).
-We were anxious to get our hands on the Cross (most comparable to the other Chariots we have used in the past) so we could share our findings with you.

 We have the Chariot Cross 2, so this review will be focussed on the two-kid system.
 But, really the single is the same except with one less seat, of course.

 First off, Thule did make some really great improvements to the Cross to make it more user friendly for people looking for an all-around adventure mobile.
-Unfortunately, it’s not 100% love for us yet….but that’s a tall order to fill when different people have different needs.
+Over the past two years of testing, we have come to really love it much more than we did initially, especially after the 2019 addition of a venting system (see below for details).

 Here’s a quick run-down of the Cross and some updates made on this new model: